Spiny softshell turtle: Ecological range

-As far as home range, a study of the “Eastern Spiny” subspecies (which has the largest and most northern-reaching distribution) home range behaviour found that turtles of northern Lake Champlain generally had 2 annual concentration areas for spring-summer and fall-winter, contributing to a large home range (Galois, 2002).
-Mean annual home range was also found, in the same study, to be over 10x larger for female softshells compared to males.
+As far as home range, a study of the "eastern spiny" subspecies (which has the largest and most northern-reaching distribution) home range behavior found that turtles of northern Lake Champlain generally had two annual concentration areas for spring-summer and fall-winter, contributing to a large home range.
+Mean annual home range was also found, in the same study, to be over 10 times larger for female softshells compared to males.
+This study suggested that the large home range was due to habitat fragmentation.

+Behavior

 Diet

 Spiny softshell turtles feed on a variety of food items.
 They are primary consumers and feed on invertebrates (crayfish and aquatic insects), fish, algal stocks and other plant material, and mussels.
 They are generally observed as benthic feeders; they can either actively hunt prey or bury themselves in the sand and wait to ambush prey.

-Some evidence suggests that Spiny Softshell turtles exhibit a nuclear-follower foraging association with fish.
-A study that took place in an Urban Drainage Canal in Louisiana found that when foraging, Spiny Softshell turtles were observed moving along the creek bottom thrusting their probosces into the substrate which then allowed fish to enter the suspended sediment and capture prey otherwise unavailable to the fish.
+Some evidence suggests that spiny softshell turtles exhibit a nuclear-follower foraging association with fish.
+A study that took place in an urban drainage canal in Louisiana found that when foraging, spiny softshell turtles were observed moving along the creek bottom thrusting their probosces into the substrate which then allowed fish to enter the suspended sediment and capture prey otherwise unavailable to the fish.
 The fish benefit from increased foraging success, while few benefits accrue to the foraging turtles.